ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 ## Example: Multipart Filtered Cost Map

-The following examples demonstrate the request to the `cost-map-pv` resource and the corresponding response.
+The following examples demonstrate the request to the `filtered-cost-map-pv` resource and the corresponding response.

-The request uses the path vector cost type in the `cost-type` field.
-The `ane-property-names` field is missing, indicating that the client only requests for the path vector but not the ANE properties.
+The request uses the "path-vector" cost type in the `cost-type` field.
+The `ane-property-names` field is missing, indicating that the client only requests for the Path Vector but not the ANE properties.

 The response consists of two parts.
 The first part returns the array of ANEName for each source and destination pair.
 There are three ANEs, where `ane:L001` is shared by traffic from `PID1` to both `PID2` and `PID3`.

-The second part returns an empty property map.
-Note that the ANE entries are omitted since they have no properties (See Section 3.1 of {{I-D.ietf-alto-unified-props-new}}).
+The second part returns an empty Property Map.
+Note that the ANE entries are omitted since they have no properties (See Section 3.1 of
+{{I-D.ietf-alto-unified-props-new}}).

 ~~~
 POST /costmap/pv HTTP/1.1